7 Critical Errors to Avoid When Selling Your Business in California

 2. Conduct a Thorough Business Sale Preparation

 Preparing for a sale involves not just cleaning up records but aligning the entire business for scrutiny.
 Every department—finance, legal, operations, and HR—should be reviewed for outdated agreements, open liabilities, or compliance gaps.
-Any legacy arrangements that could disrupt a buyer’s integration plan must be addressed promptly, with documentation updated and terms clarified.
+Any legacy arrangements that could disrupt a buyer’s integration plan must be addressed promptly, with documentation updated and terms clarified, to ensure a seamless integration.

 Operational readiness encompasses creating replicable systems that consistently demonstrate performance without relying on the owner’s involvement.
 This means formalizing revenue processes, documenting customer service protocols, and inventorying proprietary processes or assets that drive value.
 Buyers will assess whether the business can continue to perform independently; sellers who deliver that assurance reduce friction and increase perceived value.